Michael-Grimm/SHA-256/README.md

 Macros encapsulate frequently recurring commands and boilerplate for function declaration, functions for preprocessing (padding), sha-functions, message parsing, and hash computation  -> see file 'macro.sx'

-C-interface for the public assembly function sha256 -> sha256.h
+C-interface for the public function in sha256.sx -> sha256.h

 Unit tests: see sha256tests.c and sha256tests.h